openpracticelibrary/openpracticelibrary/src/pages/practice/remote-af-backlog-filter.md

   In most cases, this will lead to identifying and prioritizing the most unknown work higher in the backlog.
 Doing this will de-risk the backlog and improve predictability for the team.
 As with all remote:af patterns, the backlog filter is designed to be effective regardless of context and can be used across many types of teams.

+  The remote:af backlog filter has been made available to the public
 whyDo: >-
   Common signals for using the remote:af backlog filter are;